-Each time you ride Kilimanjaro Safari you can have a different experience since animals have different eating and sleeping schedules.
+Each time you go on the Animal Kingdom Safari you can have a different experience.
+This is because animals have different eating and sleeping schedules throughout the day.

 Some believe that best time to go on the Kilimanjaro Safari is first thing in the morning or before dusk.
 We have done the safari both morning and afternoon.